FAQs About Renovating Johnson’s Icon

-Renovations to the museum’s second-floor galleries will begin in October 2018.
+Renovations to the museum’s second-floor galleries began in October 2018.
 Once completed, the galleries will feature a new layout that will offer you a more enriching experience, amplifying the vision and legacy of our founder while expanding the footprint of our special exhibition galleries.
 In addition to the updates to the interior, the museum will also undergo improvements to the main entrance, making it easier for you to access our building and plaza.

 If you’re a photography lover, here’s a more behind-the-scenes scoop for you—we have been working on the construction of a new climate-controlled storage vault for the safe storage of the museum’s photography collection.
 This preservation project will nearly double the size of our photography vault, allowing for decades of continued growth to our collection!

 Why is the renovation happening now?